November 5, 2025

 When should I give up and exchange the mattress?

-If you’ve tracked discomfort for 30 days with little improvement—even after applying multiple methods—initiate a return or exchange while you’re still within the trial window.
+If you have tracked discomfort for 30 days with little improvement—even after applying multiple methods—initiate a return or exchange while you are still within the trial window.

 Related reading